OWASP/CheatSheetSeries/cheatsheets/Django_REST_Framework_Cheat_Sheet.md

 ## Introduction

 This cheat sheet provides Django REST Framework security advice for developers.
-It is a basic set of guidelines for Django REST developers who need to secure fundamental aspects of their application.
+It is a basic set of guidelines for Django REST developers who need to secure fundamental aspects of an application.

 ## What is a view in Django?